Guides/YouTube Thumbnail size (1280×720)

 FAQ

-The best YouTube thumbnail size (YouTube recommended thumbnail size) is 1280×720 (16:9).
+Yes.
+1280×720 (16:9) is the recommended YouTube thumbnail size.
 Quick tip: Start at 1280×720 to avoid upscaling blur.
 Common mistake: Uploading a smaller thumbnail and hoping it scales cleanly—upscaling looks soft.

-Yes.
-1280×720 is a 16:9 size and is the standard YouTube thumbnail dimension.
+The recommended YouTube thumbnail size is 1280×720 with a 16:9 ratio.
 Quick tip: Keep text large because thumbnails appear small on mobile.
 Common mistake: Using tiny text—most viewers can’t read it at thumbnail size.

 What is the YouTube thumbnail file size limit?